Ddylen/F-FI224-4/README.md

 #### bin

 Contains the watch.py file which called OpenPose from python.
-This is in the bin folder as it has to be in the same folder as the OpenPoseDemo.exe file (I couldn’t figure out how to call a terminal from python in another folder, it might be possible).
+This is in the bin folder as it has to be in the same folder as the OpenPoseDemo.exe file (I ran into problems calling terminal commands in this folder using python files in another folder, it might be possible).

 #### MATLABCode

 Contains all of this project's MATLAB code.
 This contains the code for defining bounding boxes around the kitchen tools, extracting time from the detected pose trajectory, carrying out distance correlation and plotting many of the graphs used in my masters report.
-This code reads CSV pose trajectory files produced by the python code
+This code reads CSV pose trajectory files produced by the python code.

 #### docs